 On the other hand, an individual with a score of 700 or higher is considered creditworthy.
 Typically, the higher the credit score, the lower the interest rate and the longer the repayment period.
 A lower interest rate means that the borrower will end up paying less money on interest over the life of the loan.

-There are several systems that generate a credit score for an individual.
+Several systems generate a credit score for an individual.
 However, the FICO score is the score most commonly accepted and used by lenders.

 The lender charges an interest rate to be compensated for the loss of the money borrowed during the term of the loan.
-For instance, a lender that loans $50,000 to a borrower who will repay the loan over a 15-year period could have invested that same $50,000 elsewhere during the 15-year period.
+For instance, a lender that loans $50,000 to a borrower who will repay the loan over 15 years could have invested that same $50,000 elsewhere during those 15 years.
 Essentially, the interest rate is the lender’s cost of debt.

 Though it might seem like the interest rates you are quoted are picked out of thin air, they are not.
 Instead, they are determined by many factors, namely the health of the economy.
 The Federal Reserve determines the interest rate by considering these factors and then the banks and other lending institutions use the interest rate set by the Federal Reserve to determine the ranges that they will offer on their loans.
 Though the ranges might differ depending on which lending institution you look at, they will all revolve around the interest rate set by the Federal Reserve.